Get insider access

 Volume 5.78 in³ (94.70 cm³)

-The carrying case is similar to their predecessor in design.
-There's a small light at the front of the case to let you know when it's charging and there's a pairing button inside the case.
+The Beats Studio Buds Plus come with a good carrying case that is similar to their predecessor in design.
+While it seems sturdy enough, the plastic does not feel especially premium.
+There's a small light at the front of the case to let you know when it's charging and there's a pairing button inside the roof of the case.

 7.5